Resume Tips

 The Standard Project Entry Format

-[Action & Tools] Utilized [tools/skills] to [key actions taken], including [specific task].
+- Action and Tools: Utilized [tools and skills] to [key actions taken], including [specific task].

 Keywords to Use in Bullet Points